How Is Muay Thai Different From Its Predecessor Muay Boran?

 If you’ve ever been intrigued by the world of martial arts, you’ve likely come across Muay Thai and Muay Boran.
+Many people hear these names but struggle to tell them apart.
 These two Thai fighting arts share a rich history and cultural significance, yet they are distinct in many ways.

 Let’s unravel the complexities and nuances that set these two martial arts apart.
 From their origins to techniques, rules, and cultural impact, we’ll explore every facet to give you a wholesome understanding.